Lok Virsa Visitors Demand Re-opening Of Traditional Food Point Lok Khaba - UrduPoint

 He expressed the hope that soon Lok Khaba will be ready to welcome and serve traditional foods to a much larger crowd.

-He said that Lok Virsa was playing its role in preserving cultural heritage.
+He said Lok Virsa was playing its role in preserving cultural heritage.